 This seminar will deal with the resolution of tax controversy in Canada.
 It will explore key practical issues arising in the operation of a tax advisory and litigation practice.
 The relevant provisions in the Income Tax Act will be the focus of discussion.
 The seminar will assist in refining analytical, organizational and judgment skills necessary for serving tax clients, solving tax problems and developing strategies for achieving successful tax outcomes at all stages of the tax disputes process (from audit to appeal).

 This seminar will also consider issues unique to daily tax practice including questions of document creation and retention, information disclosure, access and privilege, and administrative dispute resolution processes.
-Material will be partly illustrated through the use of a case study approach.
-Participants will learn about tax practice, audit, objection and appeal issues and will apply them to the case study.
+Participants will learn about tax practice, audit, objection and appeal issues and will apply them to a case study at the end of term.